Morocco and Israel to establish diplomatic relations, with U.S. backing

 Trump affirmed the strength of U.S.-Moroccan ties, which date to 1777, according to a summary of the conversation released by the White House.

-“The President reaffirmed his support for Morocco’s serious, credible, and realistic autonomy proposal as the only basis for a just and lasting solution to the dispute over the Western Sahara territory and as such the President recognized Moroccan sovereignty over the entire Western Sahara territory,” the White House statement said.

-Also Thursday, Morocco’s official Ewa news agency published an open letter to President-elect Joe Biden that accused the separatists of violating a cease-fire and maintaining ties to regional armed groups.
+Also on Thursday, Morocco’s official Ewa news agency published an open letter to Biden that accused the separatists of violating a cease-fire and maintaining ties to regional armed groups.

 The separatist movement, often known as the Polisario, “jeopardizes peace and security in the whole region, rendering it a breeding ground for terrorism,” the letter said.